kalayo/omniscient_phone/CodeBook.md

 #### Output
 * **_grouped_means_**
-  * A text file that contains averages, by activity and by subject, of
+  * A text file that contains the following columns
+    * activity
+    * subject
+    * The following variables, averaged by activity and by subject
       * Means of variables
       * Standard deviations of variables
 * **_run_analysis_log_**
   * A high level log that contains
     * Download and analysis dates